Videos of Minneapolis robberies, mob-style beatings go viral

 In a third video, a young man is surrounded by a mob and beaten unconscious.
 The video appears to show something being taken from his pocket once he’s on the ground.

-All of these videos are emerging as the city of Minneapolis is dealing with a crippling police officer shortage.
+All of these videos are emerging as the city of Minneapolis is dealing with a crippling shortage of police officers.
 The chief of police, Medaria Arradondo, has requested 400 additional officers over the next few years to make up for the shortage.

 MINNEAPOLIS POLICE OFFICER SHORTAGE REACHING CRISIS LEVEL

 However, some members of Minneapolis’ City Council argue against the money going toward additional officers.
-Instead, they argue, the money should go toward other law enforcement and safety programs.
+Instead, they say the money should go toward other law enforcement and safety programs.

 The city’s mayor, Jacob Frey, has proposed adding 14 additional officers to the force.
 Police told Fox News the mayor is supportive of the department and the new policing strategies in the city’s downtown.